bilalelsayed97/repoviewer/README.md

 ### In this project

-•Clean Architecture
+-Clean Architecture
     o Commencing development on Repo Viewer, a sophisticated GitHub client app.
     o In-depth exploration of best practices for architecting intricate apps. o Initiating, covering essential aspects beyond initial expectations.
-• OAuth2 Authentication Implementation
+-OAuth2 Authentication Implementation
     o implementing OAuth2 protocol for remote server authentication. o Development of a robust solution for seamless sign-in to Flutter apps. o Ensuring secure token persistence to eliminate the need for frequent user sign-ins.
-• Paginated Data Local Cashing and UI Integration o Acquiring paginated data from the server o Implementing local caching. o Displaying starred GitHub repositories of signed-in users in the app's user interface. o Creation of remote and local services for managing paginated data, repositories, and application layer classes.
+-Paginated Data Local Cashing and UI Integration
+    o Acquiring paginated data from the server o Implementing local caching.
+    o Displaying starred GitHub repositories of signed-in users in the app's user interface.
+    o Creation of remote and local services for managing paginated data, repositories, and application layer classes.
-• Code Duplication Removal and Search Functionality o Application of techniques to efficiently remove duplicated code from the codebase. o Abstractions without compromising the existing code. o Integration of a user-friendly search functionality into the Repo Viewer app for GitHub repository searches.
+-Code Duplication Removal and Search Functionality
+    o Application of techniques to efficiently remove duplicated code from the codebase.
+    o Abstractions without compromising the existing code. o Integration of a user-friendly search functionality into the Repo Viewer app for GitHub repository searches.
-• WebView Integration and Data Consolidation o Incorporation of WebView to display classic HTML content, focusing on the README file of GitHub repositories. o proper usage of WebView and addressing prerequisites for HTML content rendering. o Consolidating data from multiple requests to enhance overall app performance.
+-WebView Integration and Data Consolidation
+    o Incorporation of WebView to display classic HTML content, focusing on the README file of GitHub repositories.
+    o proper usage of WebView and addressing prerequisites for HTML content rendering.
+    o Consolidating data from multiple requests to enhance overall app performance.
-• Internationalization (i18n) and Platform-specific Plugin Development o Support Multiple Languages
+-Internationalization (i18n) and Platform-specific Plugin Development
+      o Support Multiple Languages
         ▪ Enable the app to be presented in different languages, allowing users to choose their preferred language.